Don’t write off the iPhone XS yet, it may be the fastest smartphone

-Now that the iPhone XS and XS Max have been announced, there’s been a lot of discussion – outrage, really – that these new Cupertino smartphones don’t have enough new technology to be worth the price tag.
+Now that the iPhone XS and XS Max have been announced, we've heard from Apple fans and trolls alike, with the latter claiming that these new smartphones don’t have enough new technology to be worth the price tag.

-And, while we agree that you should wait for individual reviews, we’d advise not jumping to conclusions until you know more about how the new iPhone performs in the real world.
+This collection of mainstream critics, forum posters, and negative commenters have one thing right if you're unsure: you should wait for individual reviews.
+The key thing we're waiting for is to see how the new iPhone performs – in the real world.

+But, in real world situations, last year's A11, found in the iPhone X, is more powerful, especially in single core applications.
+Not everyone seems to know this, based on the litany of YouTube comments we see.

-Regardless of what the specs say, benchmarks and real-world performance usually place Android and iOS devices neck to neck regardless.
+Regardless of what the specs say, benchmarks and real-world performance usually place Android and iOS devices neck-and-neck.
 New iPhones can even be faster, thanks to the fact that their SOCs are manufactured specifically for Apple devices.

 Except, this time around, the Apple A12 Bionic actually is impressive on paper, and once benchmarks are out, it could prove to be one of the most powerful phones on the market – outclassing the comparably-sized 6.4-inch Samsung Galaxy Note 9.